Call for Abstract

 - Track 11-4Prevention and treatment of gum disease at its biological basis

-Orofacial myology is a specialized professional discipline that evaluates and treats a variety of oral and facial (orofacial) muscle (myo-) postural and functional disorders and habit patterns that may disrupt normal dental development and also create cosmetic problems.
-The principles involved with the evaluation and treatment of orofacial myofunctional disorders are based upon dental science tenets
+Orofacial myology is a specialised skilled discipline that evaluates and treats a range of oral and facial muscle postural and functional disorders and habit patterns that will disrupt traditional dental development and conjointly produce cosmetic problems.
+The principles involved with the analysis and treatment of orofacial myofunctional disorders are based mostly upon dental science tenets.

 - Track 12-1Myofunctional therapy